katydidknot/qua-foodies/README.md

 After installing all packages, run the following command to start the front-end from the CODE directory:
 `npm run start`

+If there is an issue with running the above command, navigate to the package.json file within the CODE directory and change the scripts' path "node_modules/.bin/react-scripts" to "react-scripts".

 Open a new terminal and navigate to the api folder within the CODE directory.
 Run the following command to start the api server:
 `python3 server.py` (or `python server.py` if using alias for latest version of python)